North Korea fires two short-range missiles, U.S. still open to dialogue | Law-Order

 North Korea fires two short-range missiles, U.S. still open to dialogue

-South Korea's Joint Chiefs of Staff (JCS) said two cruise missiles were fired off North Korea's western coastal town of Onchon on Sunday morning.
-Seoul had detected signs a test was imminent and was monitoring it in real time, a JCS official told reporters on Wednesday.
-The JCS reports North Korea's testing of advanced weapons such as nuclear bombs and ballistic missiles nearly in real time but not some tests of lower grade, shorter range weapons.
+South Korea's Joint Chiefs of Staff (JCS) said two cruise missiles were fired off North Korea's west coast town of Onchon on Sunday morning.
+South Korea had detected signs a test was imminent and was monitoring it in real-time, a JCS official told reporters on Wednesday.
+The JCS reports North Korea's testing of advanced weapons such as nuclear bombs and ballistic missiles nearly in real-time but not some tests of lower grade, shorter-range weapons.

 The launch marks North Korea's first publicly known weapons test since Biden took office in January.
-But Biden downplayed the latest activity, saying "nothing much has changed," while one senior official said it was "normal" testing and warned against "hyping" it.
+But Biden downplayed the test, saying "nothing much has changed", while one senior U.S. official said it was "normal" testing and warned against "hyping" it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)